flauted/TF-DNC/README.md

 HTML documentation guide:
 * Navigate to `docs/_build/html` and open in your preferred browser.
-* The DNC documentation covers usage.
-The memory documentation covers most of the implementation.
+* The DNC documentation covers object usage.
+The memory documentation covers most of the bulk of formula implementation.
 * The documentation aims to serve as a companion/explainer for the Graves paper.
-Formulae are replicated in LaTeX, then implementation is discussed.
+The formulas do *not* cover multiple write heads.
+Multiple write heads are not mentioned in the Graves paper.
+However, multiple write heads are available in the DeepMind source code, as well as this code.
+Soon, we will upload a LaTeX companion paper that covers multiple write heads.
+The docs will be updated shortly after.
+The docs *do* include argument shapes that reflect multiple write heads.
+If you wish to follow this DNC implementation to help write your own code with only one write head (as in the paper), let *H = 1*.

-The goals of this repo are as follows: Provide an example of a DNC with a **Convolutional** Neural Network as controller, discuss the math behind the DNC model, implement the DNC as a TensorFlow RNN object while being accessible for those who are not familiar with the RNN API, offer OOP code without relying on attributes to pass arguments, provide a **TensorBoard** graph, incorporate **softmax addressing** and the original implementation, include **multiple write heads** and discussion, and provide a **stateful** option.
+The goals of this repo are as follows: Provide an example of a DNC with a **Convolutional** Neural Network as controller, discuss the math behind the DNC model, implement the DNC as a TensorFlow RNN object while being accessible for those who are not familiar with the RNN API, offer OOP code without relying on attributes to pass arguments, provide a **TensorBoard** graph, incorporate **softmax addressing** and the original implementation, include **multiple write heads** with discussion, and provide a **stateful** option.

 ## Implementation and Tasks
 We inherit from the TensorFlow RNN class as suggested in [5].
 This allows flexibility and built-in parallelization.
 The model code is divided between the DNC class and the `Memory` class, which inherits from `DNC`.
 State variables are passed in an `AccessState` named-tuple defined in `memory.py`.
 This mechanism is similar to the one used in the original code [3].
 From [1] and [2], we borrow the idea of updating the usage with a weighted softmax.
 The user chooses original implementation or softmax as a parameter to `DNC.__init__()`.
 Additionally, we create a stateful implementation option within the task training.
 We use the multiple write heads that are implemented and discussed originally in the DeepMind source code [3].